kendrikat/grape-swagger-ui/README.md

 	rails generate swagger:layout [TEMPLATE_ENGINE]

 and change the initializer.
-Currently supported: ERB, HAML
+Currently supported: ERB, HAML, SLIM.

 Since this is a seperate layout and if you want to use this in your staging environment you need to precompile it.